- Bachelor's Degree

 - Comply with citizenship/residency requirement for all applicants.

-Completion degree students are admitted to Baptist University and to the professional program simultaneously.
+RN To BSN Completion Degree students are admitted to Baptist University and to the professional program simultaneously.
 Students may enroll in and complete General Education/Pre-Professional courses concurrently with professional nursing courses if desired.

 APPLYING TO THE PROGRAM

-Why choose the RN to BSN program at Baptist University?
+Why choose the RN to BSN completion degree program at Baptist University?

 Personal, one on one instructionfrom exceptional nursing faculty